Working with APIs

 For Devs

-By default, the body will be encoded as JSON unless you specify a different format using the Content-Type header.
+By default, the request body will be encoded as JSON unless you specify a different format using the Content-Type header.

 Auto fetch behavior